adrobisch/brainslug/README.md

 Download
 ========

-The current snapshot version is available in the cloudbees repository:
+The current version `0.6` is available in the maven central repository:

 ```xml
   <dependencies>